-- Choose the fields you wish to search for duplicate information by selecting them, then clicking the right arrow button .
+- Choose the fields you want to search for duplicate information by selecting them, then clicking the right arrow button .
 Only select fields that should not be identical in nonduplicate records.
-For instance, since we’re searching for duplicate customers we’ll only select the First Name and Last Name fields, as it’s unlikely that multiple people with the exact same first and last name would place orders at our bakery.
+For instance, because we’re searching for duplicate customers we’ll only select the First Name and Last Name fields, as it’s unlikely that multiple people with the exact same first and last name would place orders at our bakery.
 When you’ve added the desired fields, click Next.

 Selecting the fields to search for duplicate information

 - Select additional fields to view in your query results.
 Choose fields that will help you distinguish between the duplicate records and choose which one you want to keep.
 In our example, we’ll add all of the fields relating to customer addresses—plus the Email and Phone Number fields—as records with identical customer names that might contain nonidentical information in these fields.
 When you’re satisfied with the fields you’ve chosen, click Next.

 Selecting the other fields to view in our results